The Shetland Nature Experience

 To maximize our chances with what is arguably its star attraction we dedicate a full day in the itinerary.
 It should go without say that like all wildlife mentioned above, there are no guarantees and least of all with otters.
 This is however something of a signature species of ours and we are proud to offer an unrivalled insight through a full day dedicated to tracking, learning and learning about their fascinating lives.
 This again is where our small group size comes to the fore.
 No one has gone home disappointed to date!

 Yes all our core season holidays are led by resident Shetland naturalists who live and work here.
 We are extremely fortunate and grateful to have such ongoing support of the team we do.
 It perhaps sounds twee but one of the key factors in our success and continued development is built around a network of trusted friends.

 Are our payments protected?

 Yes all your payments are fully covered by Financial Conduct Authority in accordance with The Package Travel, Package Tours Regulations 1992.
-This insurance has been arranged by Towergate Chapman Stevens through HCCI International Insurance Company PLC.
-(Towergate Underwriting Group Ltd are authorized and regulated by the Financial Services Authority, so you can rest assured that your booking, deposits and payments are completely safe).

 Many of the larger tour companies who run holidays overseas and therefore include flights and travel to and from Shetland and beyond need to provide ATOL/ABTA cover.
 However we specialise solely in Shetland and do not include travel to or from the Shetland Islands and therefore do not require that cover.